πŸ‡―πŸ‡΅ ζ—₯本θͺž | πŸ‡ΊπŸ‡Έ English

 Inside Memory — The World of Bits (0/1)

-Memory is a sequence of bits that can hold the values 0 or 1.
-A variable's value is recorded in several consecutive bits, and the variable name labels that region.
+Memory is a long sequence of bits, each holding a 0 or a 1.
+A variable's value occupies a few consecutive bits, and the variable name labels that region.

 Binary representation of int num = 5; in memory (32 bits)